retooth2/xenharmlib/doc/quickstart.rst

    (among them :doc:`Prime Limit Tunings <primelimit_tunings>`
    and even fully user-defined
    :doc:`Regular Temperament Systems <multigen_tunings>`).
-   For the introductory purpose of this Quickstart however we will focus purely on "equal division of the octave" tunings.
+   For the introductory purpose of this Quickstart, however, we will focus purely on "equal division of the octave" tunings.

 Xenharmlib is designed in a way that you can use different levels of abstraction for individual tuning sounds.
-Some prefer the customary world of notes (like D, F#) while others want to look at tunings more mathematically, exploring pitches and pitch classes as integers without the burdens of enharmonic ambiguity.
+Some prefer the customary world of notes (like D, F#) while others prefer to look at tunings more mathematically, treating pitches and pitch classes as integers without the burdens of enharmonic ambiguity.

-In the first part of this tutorial we want to look at the numerical conceptual level of individual sounds, the pitch:
+In the first part of this tutorial, we want to look at the numerical conceptual level of individual sounds, the pitch:

 .. testcode::